dgiebert/sle-micro-harvester/README.md

 ./generate.sh -r <LICENSE_KEY> -e <SCC_EMAIL> -v <K3S_VERSION>
 LICENSE_KEY=<LICENSE_KEY> SCC_EMAIL=<SCC_EMAIL> K3S_VERSION=<K3S_VERSION> ./generate.sh
 ```

+### Cloud Init
+Currently SLE Micro does not use "Cloud-init" and therefore cannot be automatically provisioned using Harvester.
+To fix this the combustion is used to extract
+the following information from the `user-data` provided:
+- hostname
+- ssh-keys (will be used for the root user)
+- install.sh (will be used to provision the node)

+This is done using `yq` in combination with mount the cloud-init disk

 ## Booting SLE Micro
 Now that you have the RAW image and the IMG image at your disposal, you either flash those into physical disks or mount them as volume in your virtualization environment for SLE Micro to bootstrap automatically.